Habutiii/tp/docs/DeveloperGuide.md

 >    - Use case ends.
 >
 > **Extensions:**
 > - 2a.
-No data available.
+No customers in AddressBook.
 >   - 2a1.
+No declared Features and Tags
+>     - System displays: “Number of customers in AddressBook: 0”
+>     - Use case ends.
+>   - 2a2.
+There are declared Features and Tags
-System displays: “Number of customers in AddressBook: 0”
+>     - System displays: “Number of customers in AddressBook: 0” and Tables for each Feature and relevant tags, but there will be no meaningful data.
 >     - Use case ends.

 ---